susumuota/stable-diffusion-minimal-docker/README.md

 However, if you `STOP` the VM instance, you will be charged for resources (e.g. persistent disk) until you `DELETE` it.
 You should `DELETE` if you do not use it for a long time (though you must setup the environment again).

 ### Delete the project

+If you want to confirm that you will not be charged anymore, delete the project.

 - https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects